What Are Toxic Backlinks and Why They’re Dangerous

 Link Farms and Private Blog Networks

-Networks of sites created solely for link building purposes, low-quality content with excessive outbound links, obvious footprints Google easily detects, sites with no real traffic or users, and interconnected link schemes all indicate toxic sources.
+Networks of sites created solely for link building purposes, low-quality content with excessive outbound links, obvious footprints Google easily detects, threatening even legitimate guest posting campaigns, sites with no real traffic or users, and interconnected link schemes all indicate toxic sources.

 Spammy Directories and Listings